 When we are all together as a family, everyone gets treated the same.
 Balance is acheivable.
 But when they are at their Mom’s, we keep living our lives… as we should.

 ** THIS ONE DOESN’T APPLY TO FULL CUSTODY SITUATIONS **

-It’s made me more empathetic, and consider what it would feel like for another woman to be caring for and having special moments with my child.
+It made me think more about what it would feel like for another woman to be caring with and having special moments with my child.

 When I got pregnant, I was sure the way I felt about my stepchildren and my baby girl would be virtually the same.